 Sunblock vs. Sunscreen: The Experts Weigh In

-So there you have it: Sunblock is the better option for those with especially sensitive skin, but otherwise, you are free to go on obliviously lathering up with either in the name of keeping your skin burn-and-wrinkle-free, provided that whichever you use, you’re using it correctly.
-Either way, Rossi emphasizes what’s more important is that the product you choose has an SPF of at least 15 and that you reapply it liberally every two hours spent under the sun (and after every dip in the pool).
+So there you have it: Sunblock is the better option for those with especially sensitive skin, but otherwise, you’re free to go on obliviously lathering up with either in the name of keeping your skin burn-and-wrinkle-free, provided that whichever you use, you’re using it correctly.
+Either way, Rossi emphasizes what’s more important is that the product you choose has an SPF of at least 15 and that you reapply it liberally every two hours spent under the sun.
 As long as you can manage that, your skin will look and feel healthy as ever.